 You will need to rotate your tumbler during the heating process to make sure all sides are evenly heated.
 Set a timer for 1 minute and start at the tape seam holding your butcher paper to the tumbler.
 Then every minute, rotate the cup 1/4 turn until all sides have been heated.
 Use your heat resistant gloves and flip the tumbler over and repeat the process on the other end of the tumbler.

-Allow your tumbler to cool, and remove the butcher paper and printed design to reveal your tumbler!
+Allow your tumbler to cool on an EasyPress mat, and remove the butcher paper and printed design to reveal your tumbler!

 Frequently Asked Questions about Sublimation on Tumblers